elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

  * Marketing / Sales
      - Segment the customer base; for promotion / advertisement
-     - Nascar dad  / soccer mom  / yoga mom
+     - Soccer mom  / new parents

  * Politics
      - Group potential voters for ad targeting
-     - Soccer moms / gun owners / Christians
+     - Farmers / Christians

  * See next slide